Urban flooding: Links to climate change

+Coastal cities may be particularly affected by sea level rise and higher rainfall intensity.

 Impacts

 Some of the most obvious impacts of urban flooding are those to human life and to property damage.
 In 2020, floods caused an estimated 6,000 deaths and caused US$51.3B in damages globally.
-Flood and its related disasters are caused by excessive volumes of water (runoff) which are not absorbed by the ground.
 Residents at low-elevated regions are often at risk of inundation, financial loss, and even the loss of lives.
-As the pace of urbanisation accelerates around the world, flash flood damage takes place more frequently.
-Between 1961 and 2020, nearly 10,000 cases were reported with 1.3 million deaths and a minimum of USD 3.3 trillion of financial losses at an equivalent loss rate of almost USD 1800 per second.
-On average, the total reported deaths worldwide were around 23,000/year for the past 6 decades at an equivalent rate of one death every 24 min.

 Urban flooding also impacts critical public services, including public transportation systems.
-Traffic congestion can be worsened by urban flood events, impacting ease of access to transportation, as well as the ability of emergency services to operate effectively.
-Urban flooding can also create far-reaching supply chain issues, which can create significant interruptions in the availability of goods and services, as well as financial losses for businesses.
+Traffic congestion can be worsened by urban flood events.

 Economic impacts

+The IPCC summarized the current research regarding economic impacts as follows (as of 2022): "economic risks associated with future surface water flooding in towns and cities are considerable."
+This is explained as part of the dynamic Interaction of urban systems with climate.

 Urban flooding has significant economic implications.
 In the US, industry experts estimate that wet basements can lower property values by 10%-25% and are cited among the top reasons for not purchasing a home.
 According to the U.S Federal Emergency Management Agency (FEMA), almost 40% of small businesses never reopen their doors following a flooding disaster.
 In the UK, urban flooding is estimated to cost £270 million a year in England and Wales; 80,000 homes are at risk.

-A study of Cook County, Illinois, identified 177,000 property damage insurance claims made across 96% of the county's ZIP codes over a five-year period from 2007-2011.
+A study of Cook County, Illinois, identified 177,000 property damage insurance claims made across 96% of the county's ZIP codes over a five-year period from 2007 to 2011.
 This is the equivalent of one in six properties in the County making a claim.
 Average payouts per claim were $3,733 across all types of claims, with total claims amounting to $660 million over the five years examined.

-Despite concerted efforts, many communities lack the funds to fully address these issues and often seek funds elsewhere.
-Numerous watersheds within Los Angeles County, California do not meet state water quality standards, despite spending $100 million a year on clean water programs to combat issues such as urban runoff.
-To combat this problem, officials have introduced a measure that would assess a fee to homeowners and local businesses in an attempt to raise $290 million for effective urban runoff management.
+Urban flooding can also create far-reaching supply chain issues, which can create significant interruptions in the availability of goods and services, as well as financial losses for businesses.

+Between 1961 and 2020, nearly 10,000 cases were reported with 1.3 million deaths and a minimum of US$3.3 trillion of financial losses at an equivalent loss rate of almost US$1800 per second.
+On average, the total reported deaths worldwide were around 23,000/year for the past 6 decades at an equivalent rate of one death every 24 min.